 It is important not to panic.
 Your child is only likely to get

 infected if they come into close contact with someone with COVID-19 who has symptoms of infection (cough, difficulty in breathing or fever).
 Close contact is defined as either direct face to face contact or being within 2 metres of that person

 for 15 minutes or more.

 Reassuringly, COVID-19 seems to infect children far less frequently than it does adults.
+Only about 1 in every 100 cases of COVID-19 diagnosed in the UK have been in children.
 And if children are infected, they generally experience mild

 illness.
+Only about 3 in 100 school age children who have been infected have required admission to hospital.
 So far, most severe cases have been in elderly people with medical conditions such as

 For specific information for children and young people with cancer undergoing cancer treatment, click here.

 If you are worried about your child's breathing and are not sure if they need to be seen by a healthcare professional, click here to help you decide.

 Our local and regional paediatric services are well set up and have detailed plans in place to treat and support all children who have severe COVID-19 disease.
 There is a national plan in place for children that require intensive care support (PICU).